Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Infantry can have custom values for the web logic.
 - Infantry with `ImmuneToWeb=true` are not affected by `Webby=true` warheads.
 - No damage is done by the weapons warhead.
+- `ForceWeapon.Webby` specify what weapon should use the attacker against the affected unit.

 In `rulesmd.ini`:
 ```ini